 Many online businesses offer consulting or management services.
 If you’re a B2B business, you may be liable should one of your actions or recommendations prove to be faulty or you make a mistake that affects your client.
 For this reason, Professional Liability Insurance is also known as Errors and Omissions Insurance.
 If you’re performing some sort of marketing consulting or IT work, for example, this insurance is a protection you don’t want to be without.

 Cyber Liability Insurance

 Last but not lease is Cyber Insurance.
 As an online business cyber risk is an increasingly important matter to address.
 Not only can your business information be at risk but your clients’ may be vulnerable as well, further increasing your scope of liability.

-Your best bet when looking for proper insurance for your home-based online business is to speak with a Business Specialist.
-They are experts in helping you put together a coverage package that best fits your online business.
+Speaking with a Business Insurance Specialist is your best bet when looking for proper insurance for your home-based online business.
+Insurance Specialists are experts that help you put together an insurance package that best fits your online business.
 Business Insurance Specialists are here to assist you: (866) 570-7335

 This content is offered for educational purposes only and does not represent contractual agreements.
 The definitions, terms, and coverage in a given policy may be different from those suggested here and such policy will be governed by the language contained therein.
 No warranty or appropriateness for a specific purpose is expressed or implied.